 Small group ministry participants also have access to a monthly packet, which includes spiritual exercises, questions that encourage reflection on daily living, and provocative resources that help members see the “old themes” in a new light.
 And if you want to explore further, you can check out the Facebook page: www.facebook.com/soulmatterssharingcircle/

-We want to get an early start for the September kickoff of for the 2017-18 Small Group Ministries, by encouraging all those who might be interested in learning more about small groups to complete a SGM registration form which will be available at the Welcome Desk on Sundays.
-If you have questions about registering you can talk to Rev. Matthew, Karen Rose email@example.com or Renée Lançon firstname.lastname@example.org .
+If you have questions about registering you can talk to Rev. Matthew, Karen Rose firstname.lastname@example.org or Renée Lançon email@example.com .
 And truly, if you want to know more about small groups, you can talk to any of the dozens of people who have been in a group and you will hear many reasons why it is so enjoyable and rewarding!

 May 2017 Theme:

 What Does It Mean To Be A Community of Embodiment?

 “I spend most time wondering if I should be somewhere else.
 Instead, I’m learning to shape the words “thank you” with my first breath each morning.
 My last breath each night.
 So when the very last breath comes, at least I will know I was grateful for all the places I was so sure I was not supposed to be. ”